charan-dass/celery_with_flask/README.md

 #
 # !Note Redis or RabitMQ must install on your machine as celery requires a broker to run.
-in this application, we will be Redis.
+in this application, we will be using Redis.

 ## Installation